ScreenReady is an independent interview practice tool. Not affiliated with, endorsed by, or associated with Google LLC.

 1

-Every answer should have a clear Situation, Task, Action, and Result.
+Every answer needs a clear Situation, Task, Action, and Result.
 Google interviewers are trained to score on this structure.
+Answers without a concrete Result are routinely marked down.

 2